-Of course, it would be possible to argue that the person skilled in the art is an AI (or a man using AI) but this approach would inevitably lead to the conclusion that all inventions are obvious (see "Everything is obvious & #8221; from Ryan Abbott).
+Of course, it would be possible to argue that the skilled person is an AI (or a man using an AI) but this approach would inevitably lead to consider that all inventions are obvious (see "Everything is obvious" by Ryan Abbott).

-4) Problem regarding the sufficiency of description
+Problem with sufficiency of description

-C & #8217; is, it is true, a problem of AI: most often, they give a result, but struggle to explain why such a result is given.
+This is, it is true, a problem of AI: most often, they give a result, but struggle to explain why such a result is given.

-5) Problem with the notion of inventor
+Problem concerning the concept of inventor

-However, the generally accepted interpretation is that the inventor, within the meaning of #8217;A60 (1) EPC, is a natural person & #8220; or a human (ie natural person).
+However, the generally accepted interpretation is that the inventor, within the meaning ofA60 (1) EPC, is a "natural" person or a human (ie natural person).

 But is it a real problem?